 Moreover, he said, there were certain lakes that lay parallel and equidistant one from the other, the one of boiling gold, another of lead, exceeding cold, and the third of iron, which was very scaly and rugged.

 It is also worth pointing out that, in Egyptian cosmology, the Nile emerged from the boundless waters of the Nun via two qrtj ("caves") on the island of Elephantine (a.k.a.
 Abu or Yebu).
 Jan Assmann associates the inundation, which has its origins in the cave, with the efflux of Osiris after his murder by Seth, with the Elephantine region associated with Osiris' wounded leg.
 E.A.
-Wallis Budge associated Elephantine with Kns.t, a location which is nowadays normally placed in Nubia which is mentioned in the Pyramid Texts [Unas 254.280] in striking terms: -
+Wallis Budge associated Elephantine with Kns.t, a location which is nowadays normally placed in Nubia which is mentioned in the Pyramid Texts [Unas 254.280] in terms reminiscent of the great meeting of the archons of Atlantis: -

 Ha!
 Your fields are in fright, o jAd-star,